rweigel/stats/notes.md

 **Method 1**

-Consider 1000 recreations of the indident in which 850 vehicles are Green and 150 vehicles are Blue.
+Consider 1000 recreations of the incident in which 850 vehicles are Green, and 150 vehicles are Blue.
 Based on a correct identification of 80\% the expected number for each possible witness claim is shown in the last column.

 ```
                         850*0.80 = 680 - Is Green, claims Green